Why I wrote Bible curriculum for kids

 I dreamed of someday guiding adults in ways to teach children the Bible so that children in generations to come would not only understand the Word, but would also have a passion to pass this knowledge on to their

 I am a visual learner, so when I went through a discipleship program that my dad had written called, Grow in His Word, I was hooked.
 Dad’s workbook was full of tools and timelines that helped me see the “big picture” of Scripture.
 It also gave me important tools for memorization of not only verses, but knowing where events and people were found in the BIble.

 If it worked for adults, why not kids too?

 During my senior year of college, I adapted my dad’s material for children.
-Since that time (fifteen years ago as I write this!) our church has taken 5th graders through what we call “Jr. Discipleship” using Grow in His Word for Kids.
+Since that time (twenty years ago as I write this!) our church has taken 5th graders through what we call “Jr. Discipleship” using Grow in His Word for Kids.